 - Hard night guards are more durable and more effective for heavier bruxism but offer less comfort — a hurdle for patient compliance.

-- Hard/Soft has often been the ideal middle ground for most cases, but these are still far less durable than Hard night guards, so they will need more frequent replacement.
+- Hard/Soft night guards have often been the ideal middle ground for most cases, but these are still far less durable than Hard night guards, so they will need more frequent replacement.

 If what’s out on the market doesn’t meet your standards, consider ordering a custom night guard.
 A custom night guard, not only would the size be customized but you can also decide the material, softness, and hardness.